Working with Advisees

 UCORE’s value is not often immediately obvious to students.
 Advisors are critical in moving students away from thinking about UCORE (or really any graduation requirement) as simply a box to check and instead toward thinking of UCORE as an experience to embrace for the purposes of exploration, intellectual growth, and the acquisition and development of broadly-applicable skills.

-Employers frequently cite adaptable or transferrable skills and broad engagement with the world as more important than one’s chosen major.
+Employers frequently cite adaptable or transferable skills and broad engagement with the world as more important than one’s chosen major.

 Conveying this message to students requires elucidation and resolve.
 It is a given that advisors will need to assist students with the mechanics of navigating the UCORE curriculum with reference to graduation requirements.
 The challenge is helping them to comprehend the intended spirit of the requirements.